Chinese cuisine: Herbs and seasonings

 Seasonings such as fresh ginger root, garlic, scallion, cilantro and sesame are widely used in many regional cuisines.
 Sichuan peppercorns, star anise, cinnamon, fennel, cloves and white peppers and smart weed are also used in different regions.

 To add extra flavor to the dishes, many Chinese cuisines also contain dried Chinese mushrooms, dried baby shrimp, dried tangerine peel, and dried Sichuan chillies.

 When it comes to sauces, China is home to soy sauce, which is made from fermented soybeans and wheat.
 A number of sauces are also based on fermented soybeans, including hoisin sauce, ground bean sauce and yellow bean sauce.
 There are also different sauces preferred by regional cuisines, oyster sauce, fish sauce and furu (fermented tofu) are also widely used.
 Vinegar also has a variety with different flavors: clear rice vinegar, Chinkiang black rice vinegar, Shanxi vinegar, Henghe vinegar etc.

+Meat

+The most commonly consumed meat in China is pork.
+As of at least 2024, China is the second largest beef consuming market in the world.
+Steakhouses and hot pot restaurants serving beef are becoming increasingly popular in urban China.
+Chinese consumers particularly value freshly slaughtered beef.